-- Now open command prompt as administrator.
+- Now open the command prompt (cmd) as administrator.

 - Type the drive letter of the removable disk.
-For example, D:
+For example,

-- Then type attrib -h -r -s /s /d D:\*.*
+attrib -h -r -s /s /d D:\*.*

-- Now exit command prompt.
+- Now exit the command prompt.

 - Open your removable disk.
 You will now find all the hidden files that were causing trouble.
-Use any antivirus/security app to scan completely delete them.
+Use any antivirus/security app to scan and completely delete them.

 This was all from me.
-I hope that you will be able to fix your damaged/infected disk and get a smoothly running pendrive with no troubles at all.
+I hope that you will be able to fix your damaged/infected disk and get a smoothly running Pendrive with no troubles at all.